telerik-boneyard/kendo-react-dialog/README.md

 This repository contains the source code and documentation of the Kendo UI Dialog component for React.

-For more information on forthcoming Dialog features, refer to the [Roadmap](https://github.com/telerik/kendo-react-dialog/blob/master/docs/roadmap.md).
+For more information on upcoming Dialog features, refer to the [Roadmap](https://github.com/telerik/kendo-react-dialog/blob/master/docs/roadmap.md).

 ## Basic Usage